jtruong1/wordle-clone-api/README.md

 # wordle-clone-api
-A frontend agnostic and somewhat opinionated REST API for Wordle-like applications.
+A frontend agnostic and minimally opinionated REST API for Wordle-like applications.

-To prevent cheating, the word will not in any way be exposed to the client.
-This means that the client must communicate with the API each time a user is attempting to guess the word via the `/word/guess` endpoint.
-The result of the response will contain the correctness of locations as well as presence for each letter.
+To prevent cheating, the word will not be exposed to the client.
+This means that the client must communicate with the API any time a user wishes to guess the word.
+The result of the response will contain the correctness of presence and location for each letter.

+For initial requests to any available endpoint, a cookie will be sent which contains the client's session ID.
+The session stores information about the client's game state such as the word currently in play.

+By default, cookies (and its associated session) expire after 24 hours of its initial creation.
+An endpoint to regenerate the game state whilst retaining the session is provided for your convenience.

 # Quick Start
 ```bash